 It's a numbers game.
 The important thing is not to pass up an opportunity to get some points on the board.

 There are a lot of good messages and data points about the vaccine.
 Unfortunately, not all of them work equally well.
 Some that seem like they should be highly effective — talking about how dangerous and deadly COVID-19 is, for example — fall far short of the mark.
 Paradoxically, the same message framed a little differently — talking about the personal benefits to one's health after receiving the vaccine — gets a lot more mileage than you'd expect.

 Researchers at the University of Wyoming studying these messages found that political polarization is playing a role and submit that some people respond better to the private benefit message than to the reduction of harm message.
-It's similar to the different responses pollsters elicit just by rephrasing survey questions about say, gun control or abortion.
+It's similar to the different responses pollsters elicit just by rephrasing survey questions about say, gun control.

 So what are the talking points that tend to work?
 Experts cite personal health benefits and the established safety of vaccines.

 According to the CDC, the personal health benefits of being fully vaccinated (two weeks after the final dose) include:

 - A prevention of serious illness in the small percentage of people who nevertheless contract the virus.

 - A strong boost in protection in people who have recovered from COVID-19.

 - The protection of unvaccinated family members, such as those under age 12 or those with compromised immune systems.

 As far as the safety messaging goes, Houston Methodist experts suggest these talking points: